Pomoc48/iso-game/README.md

 # Game project using the Godot Engine
-Simple mobile game with orthogonal camera projection written in C#
+Simple mobile game with orthogonal camera projection.

 ## Gameplay
 Each move generates a platform with one or more valid moves.